dockur/macos/readme.md

     CPU_CORES: "4"
   ```

+  Please note that OSX requires the CPU core count to be a power of 2.

 * ### How do I verify if my system supports KVM?

   To verify if your system supports KVM, run the following commands: